-When a reader shared her recent love and photo of my Raw Strawberry Pie on my facebook page recently, I knew I wanted to post the recipe.
+When a reader shared her recent love and photo of my Raw Strawberry Pie on my facebook page, I knew I wanted to post the recipe.

 Perfect summer food!

-What we all enjoy this time of year, however, is this Raw Strawberry Pie.
+What we all do enjoy this time of year, however, is this Vegan Raw Strawberry Pie.

 This dessert takes full advantage of seasonal strawberries.
 It’s beautiful to look at, and better to eat.